aqsc/aqsc.github.io/_pages/about.md

 # News

-**2024.07** We have four papers accepted by the Proceedings of the European Conference on Computer Vision (ECCV) in 2024, focusing on 3D Assistant with Multi-modal Instructions, Test Time 3D Detection Adaptation, Network Sparsification via Stimulative Training, and Motion Controllers via Multimodal Prompts.
+**2024.07** We have focused on the frame super resolution algos for high quality image quality, and 3D scene interaction & undertanding in embodied intelligence.

 **Jan,2022-Now**: lead project and team on 3D scene reconstruct, like NeRF learning, 3DGS, and graph learning in Smart Factory.
 We will release the first robot product.
 Expecting!!!

 **Jan,2022-Now**: We are in research of Differentiable ISP and tackle with Differentiable CV.
+We also design the hardware ISP on chip, which is very competitive in area and performance.
+Through the differential ISP and CV design, we can trackle with the extremely difficult scenarios with the better visual detection performance.

 **Jan,2022-Now**: focus on NAS, distiller, quantization and other lightweight model techinique, few shot/semi-supervised learning methods, and so on in more areas and accumulate more experience on generic AI algos.